 Where not to use Spray Foam Insulation

-Spray foam also should never be used to insulate around recessed ceiling canister lights.
-You can trap heat and raise the risk of a fire if you spray too close to the top of ceiling light boxes.
 Even if your recessed canister lights are rated for close contact with insulation, you might want to talk to a consultant about other options.

 Can Spray Foam be Used Outside?

-If you can see the value in properly insulating your new construction home from the start in terms of energy savings month after month and long-term comfort then spray foam insulation may be well worth the extra expense.
+If you can see the value in properly insulating your new construction home from the start in terms of energy savings month after month and long-term comfort, then spray foam insulation may be well worth the extra expense.